“His talent and intense musical activity [are] remarkable.”

 Photo: Tengyue Zhang and Karina Rodríguez

 ROBERT WANG. (b.
 2000) explores sound (and smell).
 He aspires to challenge the traditional representation of classical guitar while juxtaposing music of the early and the contemporary.
-As a classical guitarist, early plucked string instrumentalist, and composer, his extensive repertoire features works from the Renaissance to the 21st century, often appearing in adventurous and multi-sensory pairings.
+As a classical guitarist, historical plucked instrumentalist, and composer, his extensive repertoire features works from the Renaissance to the 21st century, often appearing in adventurous and multi-sensory pairings.

-In addition to familiar works of classical guitar, Robert attends to contemporary compositions, orchestral arrangements, and solo works for other instruments.
-His versatility has led him to premiere Alexander Dunn’s arrangement of Sonata for Solo Violoncello by George Crumb.
-As the 2022-2023 GSI Foundation Scholar, Robert recorded a collection of solo works at Guitar Salon International, including the Crumb arrangement.
-He has performed in The Getty, Jordan Hall, and Phillip T. Young Recital Hall.
+In addition to performing the classical guitar canon, Robert attends to contemporary compositions, orchestral arrangements, and solo works for other instruments.
+His versatility was showcased in the premiere of Alexander Dunn’s arrangement of George Crumb’s Sonata for Solo Violoncello, as well as his collaboration with Nmon Ford on Ian Krouse’s Villançicos.
+As the 2022-2023 GSI Foundation Scholar, Robert recorded a selection of solo works at Guitar Salon International, including the Crumb arrangement.
+He has performed in Bridges Hall of Music, the Chan Centre for the Performing Arts, The Getty, Jordan Hall, and Phillip T. Young Recital Hall, and has been featured on CBS Sunday Morning.